21st-centuryman/homelab/README.md

 </div>

 ## ⇁  Disclaimer
 Please note that although I use a torrent client on my server I do **NOT** pirate movies, games, or any other media.
-I find it very disturbing and morally wrong.
+I find it morally wrong.
 I simply have a shared directory that I use to manage and seed linux ISOs for my Deffy server.
 I have a goal of eventually creating my own Linux distribution to help the ease of use for non-technical people so I want to have an easy way to manage multiple linux distributions for this goal.
 To learn more about this goal look at my future project [Arizona](https://github.com/21st-centuryman/arizona).

 ## ⇁  Welcome
 This is a collection of the tools and services I use for my setup in my apartment.
 This is nothing crazy to me, but I was recommended by a colleague to set this up to illustrate my abilities around networks.
 I have everything set up in a docker compose file.
 I have yet to mess with kuberneties, but I might if I get a backup server.
 Once I stop being a broke college student.